OPPO F19s bags Bluetooth certification, may launch soon

-Beijing, Sep 13 (IANS) OPPO earlier launched the F19 Pro, F19 Pro+ 5G as well as and now the smartphone maker is reportedly planning to announce F19 the F19s.
+Beijing: OPPO earlier launched the F19 Pro, F19 Pro+ 5G as well as and now the smartphone maker is reportedly planning to announce the F19s.

 The smartphone with model number CPH2223, has been spotted on the Bluetooth SIG certification site, confirming it to support Bluetooth 5.0 connectivity, reports GSMArena.